grafana/grafana/docs/sources/features/datasources/mssql.md

 ## Annotations

-[Annotations]({{< relref "../../reference/annotations.md" >}}) allows you to overlay rich event information on top of graphs.
+[Annotations]({{< relref "../../reference/annotations.md" >}}) allow you to overlay rich event information on top of graphs.
 You add annotation queries via the Dashboard menu / Annotations view.

 **Columns:**